|

 The path continues towards the ponds.

-The ponds and bridges and scultpures are so beautiful, that the park is routinely used for weddings.
+The ponds and bridges and scultpures are so beautiful that the park is routinely used for weddings.

 Trees and shrubs are everywhere along the path.